Privacy policy

 Twitter

-We have integrated functions and content of the service Twitter, offered by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, USA.
-This may include, for example, content such as images, videos or texts and buttons with which users can announce their liking of the content, the authors of the content or subscribe to our posts.
-If the users are members of the Twitter platform, Twitter can assign the call of the above-mentioned content and functions to the profiles of the users there.
-Twitter is certified under the Privacy Shield agreement and thus offers a guarantee of compliance with European data protection law:
+We have integrated functions and content of the Twitter service offered by Twitter Inc, 1355 Market Street, Suite 900, San Francisco, CA 94103, USA.
+This may include, for example, content such as images, videos or texts and buttons with which users can express their favour regarding the content, subscribe to the authors of the content or our contributions.
+If the users are members of the Twitter platform, Twitter can assign the access to the above-mentioned content and functions to the user profiles there.
+Twitter is under the Privacy Shield Agreement certified and thus offers a guarantee of compliance with European data protection law:

-For more information on data protection at Twitter, please see the provider's privacy policy here.
+Further information on data protection at Twitter can be found in the provider's privacy policy here.

-We process data in the context of administrative tasks as well as organization of our operations, financial accounting and compliance with legal obligations, such as archiving.
-In this regard, we process the same data that we process in the course of providing our contractual services.
+We process data as part of administrative tasks and the organisation of our business, financial accounting and compliance with legal obligations, such as archiving.
+In doing so, we process the same data that we process as part of the provision of our contractual services.
 The processing bases are Art.
 6 para.
 1 lit. c.
-DSGVO, Art.
+GDPR, Art.
 6 para.
 1 lit. f.
-DSGVO.
+GDPR.
 Customers, interested parties, business partners and website visitors are affected by the processing.
-The purpose and our interest in the processing lies in the administration, financial accounting, office organization, archiving of data, i.e. tasks that serve the maintenance of our business activities, performance of our tasks and provision of our services.
-The deletion of data with regard to contractual services and contractual communication corresponds to the information mentioned in these processing activities.
+The purpose and our interest in the processing lies in the administration, financial accounting, office organisation, archiving of data, i.e. tasks that serve to maintain our business activities, perform our tasks and provide our services.
+The deletion of data with regard to contractual services and contractual communication corresponds to the information specified in these processing activities.

-We disclose or transmit data to the tax authorities, consultants, such as tax advisors or auditors, as well as other fee offices and payment service providers.
+We disclose or transmit data to the tax authorities, consultants, such as tax advisors or auditors, as well as other fee centres and payment service providers.

-Furthermore, we store information on suppliers, organizers and other business partners on the basis of our business interests, e.g. for the purpose of later contact.
-This data, most of which is company-related, is generally stored permanently.
+We also store information on suppliers, event organisers and other business partners on the basis of our business interests, e.g. for the purpose of contacting them at a later date.
+We generally store this data, most of which is company-related, permanently.

 We process the data of our supporters, interested parties, event participants, customers or other persons in accordance with Art.
 6 para.
 1 lit. b.
-DSGVO, insofar as we offer them contractual services or within the framework of existing business relationships.
-Otherwise, we process the data of data subjects pursuant to Art.
+GDPR.
+GDPR if we offer them contractual services or as part of an existing business relationship.
+Otherwise, we process the data of data subjects in accordance with Art.
 6 para.
 1 lit. f.
-DSGVO on the basis of our legitimate interests, e.g. if it is a matter of administrative tasks or public relations.
+GDPR on the basis of our legitimate interests, e.g. in the case of administrative tasks or public relations work.

-The data processed here, the type, scope and purpose and the necessity of their processing are determined by the underlying contractual relationship.
-In principle, this includes inventory and master data of persons (e.g., name, address, etc.), as well as contact data (e.g., e-mail address, telephone, etc.), contract data (e.g., services used, content and information provided, names of contact persons) and, if we offer payable services or products, payment data (e.g., bank details, payment history, etc.).
+The data processed, the type, scope and purpose and the necessity of their processing are determined by the underlying contractual relationship.
+This generally includes inventory and master data of the persons (e.g., name, address, etc.), as well as contact data (e.g., e-mail address, telephone, etc.), contract data (e.g., services used, content and information provided, names of contact persons) and, if we offer services or products subject to payment, payment data (e.g., bank details, payment history, etc.).

-We delete data that is no longer required to fulfill our statutory and business purposes.
+We delete data that is no longer required for the fulfilment of our statutory and business purposes.
 This is determined according to the respective tasks and contractual relationships.
-In the case of business processing, we retain the data for as long as they may be relevant to the business transaction, as well as with regard to any warranty or liability obligations.
-The necessity of retaining the data is reviewed every three years; otherwise, the statutory retention obligations apply.
+In the case of business processing, we retain the data for as long as it may be relevant for business transactions and with regard to any warranty or liability obligations.
+The necessity of data retention is reviewed every three years; otherwise, the statutory retention obligations apply.

 Data protection information in the application process

-The application procedure requires that applicants provide us with the application data.
-The necessary application data is derived from the job descriptions and generally includes personal details, postal and contact addresses and the application documents such as cover letter, CV and certificates.
-In addition, applicants may voluntarily provide us with additional information, such as writing samples.
+The application procedure requires applicants to send us their application data.
+The necessary application data is derived from the job descriptions and generally includes personal details, postal and contact addresses and the documents relating to the application, such as cover letter, CV and references.
+Applicants can also voluntarily provide us with additional information, such as writing samples.

-By submitting their application to us, applicants consent to the processing of their data for the purposes of the application process in the manner and to the extent set out in this privacy policy.
+By submitting their application to us, applicants consent to the processing of their data for the purposes of the application process in accordance with the type and scope set out in this privacy policy.

 Insofar as special categories of personal data within the meaning of Art.
-9 (1) DSGVO are voluntarily communicated within the scope of the application procedure, their processing is additionally carried out in accordance with Art.
-9 (2) lit. b DSGVO (e.g. health data, such as severely disabled status or ethnic origin).
+9 para.
+1 GDPR are voluntarily communicated as part of the application process, their processing is also carried out in accordance with Art.
+9 para.
+2 lit. b GDPR (e.g. health data, such as severely disabled status or ethnic origin).
 Insofar as special categories of personal data within the meaning of Art.
-9 (1) DSGVO are requested from applicants as part of the application process, their processing is additionally carried out in accordance with Art.
-9 (2) a DSGVO (e.g. health data, if this is necessary for the exercise of the profession).
+9 para.
+1 GDPR are requested from applicants as part of the application process, their processing is also carried out in accordance with Art.
+9 para.
+2 lit. a GDPR (e.g. health data if this is necessary for the exercise of the profession).

-Applicants can send us their applications via e-mail.
-However, please note that e-mails are generally not encrypted and applicants must ensure encryption themselves.
+Applicants can send us their applications by e-mail.
+Please note, however, that e-mails are generally not sent in encrypted form and applicants must ensure that they are encrypted themselves.
 We can therefore accept no responsibility for the transmission path of the application between the sender and receipt on our server.

-In the event of a successful application, the data provided by the applicants may be processed by us for the purposes of the employment relationship.
-Otherwise, if the application for a job offer is not successful, the data of the applicants will be deleted.
+The data provided by applicants may be further processed by us for the purposes of the employment relationship in the event of a successful application.
+Otherwise, if the application for a job offer is unsuccessful, the applicant's data will be deleted.
 The same applies if an application is withdrawn.

-Subject to a justified revocation by the applicants, the data will be deleted after the expiry of a period of six months so that we can answer any follow-up questions about the application and satisfy our obligations to provide evidence under the Equal Treatment Act.
-Invoices for any reimbursement of travel expenses will be archived in accordance with tax law requirements.
+Subject to a justified revocation by the applicant, the deletion will take place after a period of six months so that we can answer any follow-up questions regarding the application and fulfil our obligations to provide evidence under the Equal Treatment Act.
+Invoices for any reimbursement of travel expenses are archived in accordance with tax law requirements.

-When contacting us (e.g. by contact form, e-mail, telephone or via social media), the user's details are processed for the purpose of handling the contact request and its processing pursuant to Art.
+When contacting us (e.g. by contact form, e-mail, telephone or via social media), the user's details are processed to process the contact enquiry and its handling in accordance with Art.
 6 para.
-1 lit. b) DSGVO.
-The user's details may be stored in a customer relationship management system ("CRM system") or comparable inquiry organization.
+1 lit. b) GDPR.
+The user's details may be stored in a customer relationship management system ("CRM system") or comparable enquiry organisation.

-We delete the inquiries if they are no longer necessary.
-We review the necessity every two years; Furthermore, the legal archiving obligations apply.
+We delete the enquiries if they are no longer required.
+We review the necessity every two years; the statutory archiving obligations also apply.

 Newsletter